-Public Health, in partnership with the region's 12 local authorities, commissions the North East's Better Health at Work Award.
-This is provided by the Northern Regional TUC.
-Increased sign up to the Better Health at Work Programme across North Tyneside to raise awareness of mental health promotion and stress management.
-To support this award Public Health commissions a service from Northumbria Healthcare NHS Foundation Trust to promote and support health and wellbeing in workplaces in North Tyneside.
-Recognition of the changing landscape of an ageing workforce and define our approaches to support people as they manage work, health issues and caring responsibilities.
-This Service expires in March, 2018 and will be re-procured with an added focus on positive mental health and reducing stigma.
+- Increased sign up to the Better Health at Work Programme across North Tyneside to raise awareness of mental health promotion and stress management. - Recognition of the changing landscape of an ageing workforce and define our approaches to support people as they manage work, health issues and caring responsibilities.